wafakhan9232/Level4-Dissertation/timelog.md

 ## Week 12
 ## 13 Dec 2021
 * *4 hour* Trying different things for the sampling script - checking if project uses mocking from its pom.xml file.
 (Main hurdle was getting the file content from url and parsing it using python)

+## 14 Dec 2021
+* *1 hour* Tweaking the script to prevent blank lines being added, manually adding the header row to the resulting file.